 9. Set the TEM to scanning (STEM) mode.

-10. Perform final alignment of the electron microscope as the aperture in the collection mirrors may have disturbed the optimum alignment conditions.
+10. Perform the electron microscope's final alignment, as the aperture in the collection mirrors may have disturbed the optimum alignment conditions.